TristanGabl/3dscenegraph_demo/README.md

 pip install open3d==0.19.0
 pip install seaborn==0.13.2
 ```
 5. Run through mask2former installation by stepping through mask2former_install_help.ipynb notebook.
 This can be a bit tricky without a nvidia gpu, please help yourself to other sources on installation issues.
+Sometimes need to run "git clone https:/github.com/facebookresearch/Mask2Former.git" in terminal manually before.

 4. Download mask2former model (or different model of your choise from model Zoo).
 ```bash